• Skip to primary navigation

 8Ω Speaker1

-The circuit shows an input impedance of approx 500 ohms and the voltage gain is around 5 when an 8 ohm speaker is connected.
+Circuit has input impedance near 500 ohms and voltage gain is about 5 when 8 ohm speaker is used.

 Formulas:

-Here are some of the simple formulas for common emitter amplifier circuit:
+Here are some easy formulas for common emitter amplifier circuit:

 Av = – RL / RE